Júnior Morasco

 Learning Objectives

-The challenge was ambitious from day one: create a digital learning experience that could truly work for children with blindness, low vision, color blindness, deafness and dyslexia.
-Not adapt later.
-Not add accessibility at the end.
-Build for inclusion from the start.
+The brief was ambitious from day one: a digital learning experience that could truly work for children with blindness, low vision, color blindness, deafness and dyslexia.
+Not adapted later.
+Not bolted on at the end.
+Built for inclusion from the start.

-This project came from my academic research at UNESP and quickly became much bigger than a school project — it eventually became the foundation of my Master’s dissertation in Design (UNESP, 2018).
-Beyond applying Inclusive Graphic Design principles, I wanted to answer a harder question: can accessibility decisions directly improve learning outcomes?
+It started as academic research at UNESP and grew into the foundation of my Master's dissertation in Design (UNESP, 2018).
+I wanted to answer a harder question, too: can accessibility decisions directly improve learning outcomes?

-Accessibility wasn't treated as a checklist.
+Accessibility wasn't a checklist.
 It became the design foundation.

 Accessibility isn't a feature added at the end.
-It shapes every decision from the beginning.
+It shapes every decision from the start.

 Understanding